mvysny/karibu-dsl/README.md

 ./gradlew appRun
 ```

-Please see the [archetybe github page](https://github.com/mvysny/karibu-helloworld-application) for further
+Please see the [archetype github page](https://github.com/mvysny/karibu-helloworld-application) for further
 details on development.

 ## Tutorials